Story Time With Bomb Volume 4th Chamber...Bomb Knows Bo

-By the time his mail had caught up to Bo, he was well on his busy way to becoming one of the biggest superstars in sport.
+By the time his mail had caught up to Bo, he was already in rapid ascending towards becoming one of the biggest superstars in the history of sport.

-He was on his way to a Dick Schaap-assisted autobiography, a laundry list of A-List endorsements (Nike, PepsiCo, AT&T), plus contracts to play professionally in two different sports, spanning nearly the full year, with a bit of time off in February and March.
+He was on his way to a Dick Schaap-assisted autobiography, a laundry list of A-List endorsements (Nike, PepsiCo, AT&T), plus contracts to play two different professional sports, spanning nearly the full year, with a bit of time off in February and March.

-Yet he not only bothered to read, but even more so respond, and actually apologize to a kid whose breath he'd taken away one Monday Night in late Fall, who'd already done the report anyway and got an ‘A’.
+Yet he not only bothered to read, or respond, but actually apologized to a kid whose breath he'd taken away one Monday Night, who'd done the report anyway and got an ‘A’.

 That is a gesture a kid doesn’t ever forget.

 A few years later, a Cincinnati Bengals defender somehow caught Bo along the sideline from behind, in a January ’91 playoff game.
 Bo had tried to run through it, but instead ran his right hip right out of its socket, before popping it back in after rising from the ground to attempt to play through it.
 His ability to keep moving while being tackled had actually been the catalyst.
 If he'd went down on contact, he would have been fine.

 Due to the surgery requiring an artificial hip installation, Bo would never play another down in football.